daltondiaz/springboot-blog/README.md

 ## Main Framework

-- ~~[PostgreSQL]~~ to management the database.
+- [PostgreSQL] run as database of dev.
 You can change the database in file application.properties and add your dependence in build.gradle.
-I change to [H2] for now for test in [Travis-ci].
+The [H2] run as runtime for test and [Travis-ci] is responsible for the build.
 - [Spring Boot].
 - [jjwt - Java JWT: JSON Web Token for Java and Android]